-Safe Operation of a Forklift/Lift Truck – Classroom
+Safe Operation of a Forklift/Lift Truck Training – Classroom

 Lift Trucks and mobile equipment accidents are preventable and unacceptable.
 Their widespread use requires that individuals working on, and around, lift trucks recognize hazards associated with the equipment, and the environment in which lift trucks are operated.